Green-AI-Lab-GAIA/masked-autoencoders-cows/README.md

 # masked-autoencoders-cows

-This repository contains the code used in my final graduation project, which involves using masked autoencoders as feature extractors for bovine images.
+This repository contains the code used in my final undergraduation project, which involves using masked autoencoders as feature extractors for bovine images.
 It is divided into several notebooks.

 ## Notebooks

-### pretraining
+### pre-training
 Responsible for the model's pre-training.

 ### feature_extractor